-In 2012, we had a record number of 36,992 candidates passing the NSC examinations.
-This is an increase of 3,846 learners from the previous year and the highest number of passes ever achieved in the province.
-And this took place in a context where our matric markers had to pass rigorous tests to ensure that they have the skills and subject knowledge to adequately assess the quality of candidates' scripts.
-We are the only province that has raised the bar for matric markers because we believe a matric pass must remain meaningful.
+The PREMIER: No - the highest number ever achieved in this province.
+You need some pass rigorous tests to ensure that they had the skills and subject knowledge to adequately assess the quality of candidates' scripts.
+We are the only province, Mr Speaker, which has raised the bar for Matric markers, because we believe a Matric pass must remain meaningful.